Ren halts before the massive gate, feet spread and shoulders back, like a high-noon gunslinger laying down the law.

 Time to address my endangered innards.
 “Ren, after we entered…”

 “Yes?”
 He shoulders past a man and what I think is an Ogre.

 Wow.
 Magic.
 I mouth the word silently.
-“I’ve never seen it before.
-Wanted to make sure.”
+“Never seen it before.
+Just making sure.”

 I think he’s being nice.
 With anyone else, I probably would have earned the Evermoor version of a Captain Obvious joke.